-If you’re looking to buy mutual funds, you’ve likely heard about Vanguard, the largest mutual fund company in the world.
-They offer an outstanding roster of high-quality, low-cost mutual funds and exchange-traded funds (ETFs) that are free of commissions or sales charges (aka loads).
+If you’re looking to buy mutual funds, you’ve likely heard about Vanguard, the world's largest mutual fund company.
+They offer an outstanding roster of high-quality, low-cost mutual funds and exchange-traded funds (ETFs) free of commissions or sales charges (aka loads).

 Where You Can Buy Vanguard Funds (Besides Vanguard)